Roth Conversion Detroit, MI

 2. Before Required Minimum Distributions (RMDs) Start

 For retirees in Detroit, MI, the IRS mandates Required Minimum Distributions (RMDs) at age 73, regardless of financial needs.
-Since RMDs count as taxable income, they may push you into a higher tax bracket, raising your tax bill.
+This forced distribution could increase your taxable income, possibly resulting in higher tax liabilities.

 A Roth conversion before RMD age can help: